 - Candidates can submit completed applications via regular mail, email, fax, or in person, in order to be considered for any current vacancy.

 - Applications can be mailed to the following address:

 155 N Tegner St., Suite A

 - Applications can be delivered in person to Town Hall at:

 7 a.m. - 6 p.m.

-- If you are applying for a police or dispatch position, make sure you include the Wickenburg Police Background Questionnaire and have it notarized, along with the Arizona Peace Officer Standards and Training Board Application.
+- If you are applying for a police or dispatch position, make sure you include the Wickenburg Police Background Questionnaire (must be notarized), along with the Arizona Peace Officer Standards and Training Board Application.
 Links to the applications are below.

 Depending on the position, the following may be required prior to initial employment:

 - Successful completion of the application materials.